FintanMi/chatterbox-api/README.md

 This Epic covers all API endpoint creation and database connections relating to the CRUD functionality of user created profiles, which includes follow/unfollow functionality.

+**Contact**

+This Epic covered the API endpoint creation and database connection relating to the functionality of user contact in relation to app performance.

 <br>

 ### User Stories